What to do in your allotment in December

 - If you’re looking for an allotment hedging plant, Pyracantha ‘Red Star’ is a great choice.
 With bright red berries that last well into winter, this variety has less thorns than some and is great for the birds.

-- Check your shed and greenhouse.
-Look out for damage, clean the windows and tidy the inside.
+- Check your shed and greenhouse for damage, clean the windows and tidy inside.
 Apply a wood preservative while there’s no greenery in the way.

-- Look after your tools this month.
-Sharpen and oil secateurs to keep the metal healthy and rust at bay.
+- Look after your tools.
+Sharpen and oil secateurs to keep rust at bay.

-- If you’ve taken on a new plot, focus on carefully planning the space.
+- If you’ve taken on a new plot, carefully plan the space.
 Start with where you want your shed, compost bins, and long term crops like asparagus and fruit trees to go.

 Planning ahead

-- Place your seed order for the coming year to make sure you get exactly what you want before stocks become low.
+- Place your seed order for the coming year to make sure you get exactly what you want before stocks get low.

 - Family asking you for Christmas present ideas?
 A heated propagator and some seeds from your newly made wish-list might fill your stocking rather nicely!